 - Phosphorus pentoxide P2O5 (Corrosives Cabinet under fume hood in 302A)

 - 85% ortho-phosphoric acid (Corrosives Cabinet under fume hood in 302A)

 - space in a hood

-- add 700 g P2O5 slowly until it all dissolves - this takes several hours.
-Try adding in 50 to 100 g sessions where you weigh out 100 g into the low profile pyrex beaker, slowly add it to the stirring acid using the spatula, wait until this 100 g fully dissolves before adding another round.
+- Add 700 g P2O5 slowly until it all dissolves - this takes several hours.
+Try adding in 50 to 100 g at a time where you weigh out 100 g into the low profile pyrex beaker, slowly add it to the stirring acid using the spatula, wait until this 100 g fully dissolved before adding another round.

 - You may wish to write down how much phosphorus pentoxide you add each time.
 The absolute amount is less important.
 What matters is the final specific gravity.
 It is very likely that you will add more than 700 g of P2O5.